ChatDeCafe/ib-chemistry-hl/pages/Year 11, Term 2.md

 		- **Describe how melting point and reactivity change across a period in metals.**#card
 			- Melting point increases, reactivity decreases due to stronger attraction between ions and delocalised electrons (atomic radius decreases).
 		- **Describe how melting point and reactivity change across a group of metals.**#card
-			- Melting point decreases, reactivity increases as ther is weaker attraction between the ions and delocalised electrons (atomic radius increases).
+			- Melting point decreases, reactivity increases as theer is weaker attraction between the ions and delocalised electrons (atomic radius increases).
+		- Why do transition metals create stronger metallic bonding? #card
+			- Valence electrons in d-orbital contribute to the electron sea
 	- ### **Structure 2.3.3**
 		- **Transition metals can give rise to cations with...**#card
 			- an incomplete d sublevel